-Nuveen / DeVoe RIA Deal Books: More Than Beach Reading
+Nuveen / DeVoe RIA Deal Books: Your M&A Curriculum

 Understanding the RIA M&A landscape is critical to any advisor contemplating a potential sale, merger, or acquisition.
 That’s why David DeVoe has been tracking M&A activity in our space for over 16 years.
 And why our partner, Nuveen Investments, collaborates with us on the topic.

 The Nuveen / DeVoe RIA Deal Book™ is delivered quarterly to provide you with the most accurate read on what is happening, why it’s happening, and what is most likely to happen next.
-So you can make better decisions.
+And, the series provides for informative historical trends.
+Take a read to get insight for better decisions.

 With an epic final quarter, 2018 became the RIA industry’s fifth successive record year of merger and acquisition activity.
 In the midst of a volatile, then sharply declining stock market, the blockbuster fourth quarter yielded double the transactions of the same period a year ago.